 ‘Catastrophic winter’ ahead for households as bills soar, energy boss warns

-The head of EDF pleaded for emergency help from the Government for customers.
+The head of EDF has pleaded for emergency help from the government for customers

-Consumers will find out on Friday how much the energy price cap will rise, with analysts expecting average annual bills to increase to more than £3,500.
+Consumers will find out on Friday how much the energy price cap will rise by, with analysts expecting average annual bills to increase to more than £3,500.

-Mr Commaret said EDF was launching a campaign to help customers cut bills with energy-saving measures but the scale of the problem meant further Government intervention was needed.
+Mr Commaret said EDF is launching a campaign to help customers cut bills with energy-saving measures, but that the scale of the problem means further government intervention is needed.

-“We face, despite the support that the Government has already announced, a dramatic and catastrophic winter for our customers,” he told BBC Radio 4’s Today.
+“We face, despite the support that the government has already announced, a dramatic and catastrophic winter for our customers,” he told BBC Radio 4’s Today programme.

 “In fact, in January half of the UK households might be in fuel poverty.
 That’s the reason why we want to take actions in order to do everything we can do in order to help our customers.